Robert Broderick (actor)

-Robert Broderick was an actor in silent films and "light opera".
+Robert Broderick was an American actor in silent films and "light opera".
 He starred in Arizona.

 Film companies he worked for include Thanhouser for one film and Dyreda Art Film.

 He worked with Kinemacolor, Western Kalem (Eastern Branch), and Famous Players Company, and then the Dyreda Company, where he was leading man.

 The Billboard wrote of his performance in The Redemption of David Corson (1914): "The character of Dr. Paracelsus [sic], as done by Robert Broderick, was remarkably realistic."